chrisamirani/nyt-scraper/README.md

-# nyt-scraper
+# New York Times Scraper
-A Web Scraper For New York Times Articles
+A Web Scraper For New York Times Articles.
+Using this python script you can scrape articles from any given period on NYT website.